 - If you have forgotten your system PIN, you must restore your device's factory settings.
-Please note that this will restore all other settings too (+ Page 103). - If you do not make any entries for a prolonged period (approx. 10 minutes), you are automatically logged off.
-The next time you try to add an entry or open a Web page, the Login Web page will be displayed.
+Please note that this will restore all other settings too (→ Page 98). - If you do not make any entries for a lengthy period (approx. 10 minutes), you will be automatically logged off.
+The next time you try to make an entry or open a Web page, the Login Web page will be displayed.
 Enter the system PIN again to log in again. - Any entries that you did not save on the phone before automatic log-off will be lost.